core-wg/resource-directory/draft-ietf-core-resource-directory.md

     as any non-empty relative part in a reference would remove those parts from the resulting URI.

   : In the absence of this parameter the scheme of the protocol, source address
     and source port of the registration request are assumed.
+    That Base URI is constructed by concatenating the used protcol's scheme with the characters "://", the requester's source address as an address literal and ":" followed by its port (if it was not the protocol's default one) in analogy to {{RFC7252}} Section 6.5.

-This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
+  : This parameter is
+    mandatory when the directory is filled by a third party such as an commissioning tool.